babylonlabs-io/networks/bbn-1/integration/wallet.md

 # Wallet Integration

-The `bbn-1` will focus on the security of the staked Bitcoins by allowing the user's to interaction with the BTC mainnet network directly for staking.
+The `bbn-1` network will focus on the security of the staked Bitcoins by allowing the user's to interaction with the BTC mainnet network directly for staking.
 It will be a lock-only network in which Bitcoin stake is going to be created without a Babylon chain operating.
 Stakers can lock their funds for a